 Undergraduate Degree and University: International Political Economy from Georgetown University with a Certificate in Religion, Ethics, and World Affairs

-Hobbies / Interests: When I am not working on grad school or my full-time job, I enjoy reading— I just launched a book club with my friends, going to performances at the Kennedy Center, and watching Georgetown return to glory on the basketball court.
+Hobbies / Interests: In my free time, I enjoy reading, going to performances at the Kennedy Center, and watching Georgetown return to glory on the basketball court.